A U T H O R G U I D E L I N E S

 2. Matters of style

-Text should be in Microsoft Word or OpenOffice (we will do the conversion to HTML for you).
+- Text should be in Microsoft Word or OpenOffice (and we will do the conversion to HTML for you).
 We can also work from an HTML file.

 - Hyperlinks to external sources are encouraged.
 URLs should be spelled out rather than embedded as links, either following the appropriate name/text or, if preferred, within the References section at the end of the file.